-The standard interfaces also includes a programmable Bit Error Rate Test (BERT) set.
+The standard interfaces also include a programmable Bit Error Rate Test (BERT) set.
 It is located between the modem's satellite and terrestrial data loop-back functions.
 Ethernet interfaces do not have this function.
 The BERT can be controlled from the front panel or via remote control command and provides extensive test result data.

-⇒ Caution: Enabling the "BERT" function will result in loss of traffic.
+\Rightarrow Caution: Enabling the "BERT" function will result in loss of traffic.
 It should not be used in operating links without prior arrangements.

+New in this modem is the ability to set the BERT set to point toward the "Line" side external cabling, acting as a DCE device.
 More on use of the BERT functions and modes is given in Section 4.1.2 "Using the Built-in BERT".